 Auction market participants may offer to buy FTRs between any eligible pricing nodes on the system, as defined by PJM for each auction.
 For the Annual FTR Auction and FTRs bought in the monthly auctions, the available FTR source and sink points include hubs, control zones, aggregates, generator buses, load buses and interface pricing points.
-For the Long Term FTR Auction there is a more restricted set of available hubs, control zones, aggregates, generator buses and interface pricing points available.
+For the Long Term FTR Auction there is a smaller set of available hubs, control zones, aggregates, generator buses and interface pricing points available.
 PJM does not allow FTR buy bids to clear with a price of zero unless there is at least one constraint in the auction which affects the FTR path.
 FTRs are available to the nearest 0.1 MW.

 FTRs are bought from supply defined by PJM.
-The fact that load is selling congestion revenue rights is not fully recognized in the FTR design, although FTR buyers can resell FTRs at a price they agree to accept.
+The fact that load is selling congestion revenue rights is not recognized in the FTR design, although FTR buyers can resell FTRs at a price they agree to accept.
 Load has no role in defining the price at which PJM sells FTRs on their behalf.
+Load has no role in deciding whether to sell load's rights to congestion revenues.
 PJM's objective in the auctions is to maximize auction revenue, but only based on the total set of bid prices and bid MW, but absent reservation prices from load.
 The failure to allow sellers the ability to decide at what price to sell FTRs is a fundamental flaw in the FTR market.
 The result is that PJM cannot actually maximize auction revenue and that the FTR market is not really a market.